nitish100000100-found/wallChat-server/README.md

 2. The server either pairs two random waiting users, or connects two users directly by socket ID (personal room).
 3. The two browsers exchange a WebRTC `offer`, `answer`, and `ice-candidate`s — the server just relays these messages, it doesn't inspect or store them.
 4. Once the WebRTC handshake completes, video/audio flows **directly between the two browsers**, bypassing the server entirely.
 Text chat messages continue to be relayed through the server.

+## Try It Live

+The client is deployed at **[wall-chat-client.vercel.app](https://wall-chat-client.vercel.app/)**.
+Open it in two different browser tabs, devices, or share the link with a friend to test:

+- **Random chat** — click "Chat with Random People" in both tabs to get matched automatically.
+- **Personal room** — click "Chat with Your Person", copy your socket ID from one tab, and paste it into the other.

+Allow camera/microphone access when prompted.

 ## Prerequisites